-To comply with requirements of the GSEs, in 2014 we introduced a new master policy.
-Our rescission rights under our new master policy are comparable to those under our previous master policy, as modified by the Gold Cert Endorsement, but may be further narrowed if the GSEs permit modifications to them.
-Our new master policy is filed as Exhibit 99.19 to our quarterly report on Form 10-Q for the quarter ended September 30, 2014 (filed with the SEC on November 7, 2014).
-All of our primary new insurance on loans with mortgage insurance application dates on or after October 1, 2014, was written under our new master policy.
-As of March 31, 2016, approximately 51% of our flow, primary insurance in force was written under our Gold Cert Endorsement or our new master policy.
+To comply with requirements of the GSEs, we introduced our current master policy in 2014.
+Our rescission rights under our current master policy are comparable to those under our previous master policy, as modified by the Gold Cert Endorsement, but may be further narrowed if the GSEs permit modifications to them.
+Our current master policy is filed as Exhibit 99.19 to our quarterly report on Form 10-Q for the quarter ended September 30, 2014 (filed with the SEC on November 7, 2014).
+All of our primary new insurance on loans with mortgage insurance application dates on or after October 1, 2014, was written under our current master policy.
+As of September 30, 2016, approximately 60% of our flow, primary insurance in force was written under our Gold Cert Endorsement or our current master policy.